Guides

 Problem: Creating 50 apps hits rate limit.

-Solution (PRO tier):
+Solution (BUILDER tier):

 // 30 requests/minute = ~2 seconds between requests